 The famous rue Henri-Blanvalet has a new spot called the Inda Bar.
-I waited patiently to receive some positive echoes before visiting it.
-I finally decided to have a look during my lunch time.

 In the evening, the Inda Bar becomes a trendy tapas place on this busy street.
 To satisfy small hungers, the bar offers tapas for everyone to share.
 But don’t expect the classic ones which we’re all used to in Geneva such as a selection of dry meat or cheese or guacamole.
 The tapas here have the flavour of India: avocado tartar, crab and lime; a roll of spiced lamb; gambas, confit tomato and basil just to name a few.